San Francisco Bay Sea Level Rise & Flood Strategy

 2050 projection of sea level rise with up to 36″ of flooding

-While California has long-standing policies to reduce the impacts of natural disasters like earthquakes and wildfires, flooding due to climate change and sea level rise is still largely left to cities and counties to address.
+While California has long-standing policies to reduce the impacts of natural disasters like earthquakes and wildfires, sea level rise and flooding due to climate change are still largely left to cities and counties to address.
 This has led to an inconsistent and inequitable patchwork approach that leaves many communities unprepared.
-Explore the examples below to learn more about sea level rise and flooding near you.

 Save The Bay is acting now to ensure that Bay Area governments create a climate-resilient regional plan for sea level rise and flooding.
 Our San Francisco Bay Sea Level Rise & Flood Strategy will guide our advocacy on regional flood resilience planning and help us create a more resilient region.
-These are the key principles:

 • Prioritize nature-based solutions